stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 To accept the anchored block, the peer applies the parent microblock stream's transactions to the chain state, followed by the anchored block's transactions.
-If the resulting state root matches the block's state root, then the block is valid and the miner is awarded the anchored block's coinbase and 60% of the microblock stream's transaction fees, released over a maturation period (per SIP 001).
+If the resulting state root matches the block's state root, then the block is valid and the leader is awarded the anchored block's coinbase and 60% of the microblock stream's transaction fees, released over a maturation period (per SIP 001).
 The microblock stream and anchored block are marked as _accepted_ and will be made available for other peers to download.